 was away on vacation, and the benefits were immediately apparent.

 couple months ago, and I just wanted to let you know how happy I am with the

 product.
 We installed it on the undersides of our rafters, and we started a bit

 late in the year, so we were unable to completely finish the job yet.
 We just

-paid our first real summer electric bill and it was 40% lower than last year at the same time.
+paid our first real summer electric bill and it was 40% lower than last year at

 Fort Worth, Texas

-installed radiant barrier on the rafters and am about 60% finished.
+have installed radiant barrier on the rafters and am about 60% finished.
 I have

 already seen a 28.4% decrease in my daily KWH usage for the month of April when

 compared to last year.
 Amazing.
 And we are not even into the worst part of

 summer.
 The stuff works good and is easy to handle.
-I used the Ultima with an electric staple gun
+I used the Ultima with an

 College Station, Texas

-going to cost me app. $2,000 to have a local company come and install a
+was going to cost me app. $2,000 to have a local company come and install a

 radiant layer in my attic, but after surfing the internet, I found your company.

 I read my options for products and the ease of installation instructions and

 decided that I could do this myself!
-The cost and shipping was very affordable.
+The cost and shipping was very

-floor.
+second floor.
 You could feel the temperature rise as you walked up the